Hypericum aegypticum: History

 After the original description by Linnaeus, various botanists identified the plant under different names which are now considered invalid synonyms of the species.
-Michel Adanson, in his 1763 work establishing the genus Elodes, erroneously described the species Hypericum elodes by relying upon a supposed description by Linneaus of the species in his 1753 Species Plantarum.
+Michel Adanson, in his 1763 work establishing the genus Elodes, erroneously described the species Hypericum elodes by relying upon a supposed description by Linnaeus of the species in his 1753 Species Plantarum.
 However, the name H. elodes did not appear in the 1762 Flora Anglica, and the name that Adanson actually referenced was Hypericum aegypticum.
 Therefore, his description under the erroneous name H. elodes is considered to be a synonym of H. aegypticum.
-Confusion around Elodes continued, but it was eventually restricted to the singular species H. elodes as originally defined by Linneaus.
+Confusion around Elodes continued, but it was eventually restricted to the singular species H. elodes as originally defined by Linnaeus.
 In the early 19th century, the species of Hypericum were being divided into numerous smaller, new genera by different authors.
 Antoine Laurent de Jussieu split it into five genera, confusingly including one called Elodea. Édouard Spach contributed his own restrictive genera and placed H. aegypticum first into Triadenia and then Adenotrias.
 Robert Keller later reduced all of these new genera to sections within Hypericum in 1925, bringing H. aegypticum back into Hypericum within section Adenotrias.

 In 1996, British taxonomist Norman Robson published the sixth volume of his comprehensive monograph on the genus Hypericum.
 In this volume, Robson recognized Linnaeus' original name as correct and maintained H. aegypticum in sect.
 Adenotrias, incorporating it into his new framework of 36 sections.
 Adenotrias was established to comprise three species of shrubs found among limestone rocks which vary greatly in appearance.
 However, the species of the section were united because they shared the trait of heterostyly.